CHuanSite/PJD/README.md

-# PJD: R package for Joint and Pairwise Decomposition
+# PJD: R package for Partial and Joint Decomposition

 ## Overview:

 Partial and Joint Decomposiiton (PJD) is a R package for visualizing biologically structured gene expression matrix environment based on low rank models.
+Currently, it provides user 4  different styles of decomposition: (1) Separately, (2) Concatenately, (3) Jointly, (4) Statistically.

 To install this package in R, run the following commands: